Edwin Jagger DE89 Review – A Mild and Easy Razor

 I will run through some of the differences between the five models shortly in the review and explain how each may benefit a user.
 It’s basically about handle grip and length.

-- Chrome finish – The glossy chrome finish on this razor does make it look like a high-quality and well-designed product.
+- Chrome finish – The glossy chrome finish on this razor makes it look like a high-quality and well-designed product, and Edwin Jagger states the razors are triple coated.
 The only issue with chrome-plated metals is the chrome can eventually wear.

 - Handle – The five handle types are smooth, lined, barley/engraved, octagonal, and knurled.
-The knurled and octagonal offer more grip, than the barley, the lined, and the smooth do not have much grip and offer a glossy attractive appearance.
-I find barley/engraved handles better, although the lined handle provides some grip.
+The knurled and octagonal offer more grip than the barley, the lined, and the smooth, which do not have much grip and offer more of a glossy, attractive appearance.

 - Double-edged – You can shave with this razor on both sides and use a double-edged blade on the head.
 DE razors are the most commonly used.